yiisoft/yii-cycle/docs/en/reading-schema.md

 # Reading DB schema

-Cycle ORM relies on DB schema that is represented as an instance of `\Cycle\ORM\SchemaInterface`.
+Cycle ORM relies on DB schema - object, that implement `\Cycle\ORM\SchemaInterface` interface.

 Since a schema is built from an array of a certain structure, we can store it either in a cache or in a text file.

 You can display currently used schema by executing `cycle/schema` command.

 In `yii-cycle` package schema can be built from multiple sources represented by multiple providers implementing `SchemaProviderInterface`.
-According to this interface, additionally to providing (reading) a schema from its storage, provider can save (overwrite) schema in the storage.
-You can specify an ordered list of schema providers via `schema-providers` option in `config/params.php`.

-`SchemaManager` handles the list of schema providers the following way:

-- Manager iterates providers querying schema.
-- If provider provides a schema, the list iteration ends.
-- Schema obtained is passed to providers that were unable to provide a schema.
-- If no providers provided schema, an exception manager throws an exception.
+In order to use multiple schema providers in turn, grouping `SchemaProviderPipeline` provider is used.
+You can configure this provider in `schema-providers` section of a `config/params.php` file.
+Arrage schema providers in such an order, that caching providers are at the top of the list, and origin schema providers at the end.

 ## Entity annotation based schema